Anusha2710/AWS-Basics/README.md

 - If any issue happens he will just execute shell script automatically in local machine and finds out he problem
 - And if anything goes wrong it automatically sends mail that among 10,000 VMs (10 are suspicious, 5 less memory, 5 less cpu)

+- How to get inside root user = sudo su
+- How to come otside root user = ctrl + d

 1. man Command
 > man ls = provides details of any command
 ![image](https://github.com/Anusha2710/AWS-Basics/assets/47424821/125ca27e-7ee1-456e-a9eb-02d7ab61ea99)